 - make Easy Sweet Potato Casserole with Pecans

 - make fruit leather

 These tips for harvesting vegetables are just a general overview of what gardeners need to know about harvesting spring and summer veggies.
 For more in-depth information, I recommend The Vegetable Gardener’s Bible by Edward C. Smith.
 It’s a book I’ve referred to for almost 10 years for the great information it contains.
-If I may make another recommendation, The Gardening Notebook by Angi Schneider is a great way to keep track of garden information year after year.
+If I may make another recommendation, my Garden Planner is a great way to keep track of garden information year after year.
 I highly recommend it.